xeolabs/xeometry-guide/queryingBoundaries.md

 # Querying Boundaries

-You can dynamically query the boundaries of models and objects in your viewer.

-A boundary is an axis-aligned bounding box \(_AABB_\) given as an array of values `[xmin, ymin, zmin, xmax, ymax, zmax]`.

-Note that transforming a model or object will change its boundary extents (see *[Transforming](transforming.md)*).
+Each model and object in a viewer has its own boundary, provided as an axis-aligned bounding box \(_AABB\)_.
+Whenever you transform a model or an object, you'll also automatically change the extents of its boundary \(see [_Transforming_](transforming.md)\).

+As shown in the examples below, xeometry has a flexible query method that allows you to query the either the boundaries of individual models and objects, or the collective boundary of an assortment of models, objects and types.

 ### Examples